code-and-effect/effective_form_inputs/README.md

 # Effective Form Inputs

+This gem is in active development and should be considered BETA

 The purpose of this gem is to house a whole bunch of Javascript form inputs that can then be all at once brought into a Rails app

 Each form input will be a Rails FormBuilder and a simple_form input